-- 1. Looked-after children and children who were previously looked after but ceased to be so because, immediately after being looked after, they became subject to an adoption, child arrangements or special guardianship order. (see note 2) - 2.
+- 1. Looked-after children and children who were previously looked after, including those children who appear to have been in state care outside of England, but ceased to be so because, immediately after being looked after, they became subject to an adoption, child arrangements or special guardianship order. (see note 2). - 2.
 Families who have exceptional medical or social needs that make it essential that their child attends Longwick C of E Combined School rather than any other.
 These needs must be fully supported by written evidence from the appropriate professional person involved with the family. (see note 3) - 3.
 Children with a normal home4 address in the catchment area (see note 4) and with a sibling (see note 5) on the roll of the school at the time of application or whose parent has accepted an offer of a place at the school and who is expected still to be in attendance at the time of entry to the school. - 4.
 Children with a normal home address in the catchment area. - 5.
-Children with a normal home address outside the [catchment area description] and with a sibling on the roll of the school at the time of application or whose parent has accepted an offer of a place at the school and who is expected still to be in attendance at the time of entry to the school. - Other children.
+Children with a normal home address outside the [catchment area (see note 4) description] and with a sibling on the roll of the school at the time of application or whose parent has accepted an offer of a place at the school and who is expected still to be in attendance at the time of entry to the school. - 6.
+Other children.